-- Open Transport provides implementations of networking as both 680x0 and native PowerPC code.
-PowerPC code is typically larger (but also faster). - Open Transport provides "mixed-mode" applications support, making it possible for both PowerPC native and 680x0 applications to use native networking on PowerPC-based computers. - Open Transport includes both the new implementations of networking and the libraries required to provide backward compatibility support for the older AppleTalk and MacTCP programming interfaces.
+Open Transport provides implementations of networking as both 680x0 and native PowerPC code.
+PowerPC code is typically larger (but also faster).

+Open Transport provides mixed-mode applications support, making it possible for both PowerPC native and 680×0 applications to use native networking on PowerPC-based computers.

+Open Transport includes both the new implementations of networking and the libraries required to provide backward compatibility support for the older ${\tt AppleTalk}$ and ${\tt MacTCP}$ programming interfaces.

-- Open Transport requires less memory on systems with virtual memory enabled.
-Classic networking has about the same memory requirements regardless of the VM setting. - Open Transport is based on the cross-platform standard STREAMs environment, which requires more memory than classic networking.
+Open Transport requires less memory on systems with virtual memory enabled.
+Classic $\,$ networking has about the same memory requirements regardless of the VM setting.
+Open Transport is based on the cross-platform standard STREAMs environment, which requires more memory than classic networking.

-The difference in memory requirements depend upon the configuration of your computer.
-Some examples of base memory requirements include:
+The difference in memory requirements depends upon the configuration of your computer.
+Some examples of base memory requirements are shown in the table below.